-If the MMDT is to be administered to a group, the test administrator should demonstrate the test on a separate board located in front of the subjects as he or she reads the directions to the group.
-Figure 1 on page 3 illustrates one arrangement that permits the test administrator to oversee the testing of many subjects during group testing.
+If the CMDT is to be administered to a group, the test administrator should demonstrate the test on a separate board located in front of the subjects as he or she reads the directions to the group.
+Figure 1 below illustrates one arrangement that permits the test administrator to oversee the testing of many subjects during group testing.